willschneider15/template-reactsaas/README.md

 - `components/dashboard/Sidebar.tsx` : Used to navigate
 - `components/dashboard/Header.tsx` : Shows the current page and user profile
 - `components/dashboard/NavLink.tsx` : Highlights the active link in the Sidebar
+- `components/legal/PrivacyPolicyModal.tsx` : Modal that has the privacy policy for your app
+- `components/legal/TermsOfServiceModal.tsx` : Modal that has the terms of service for your app
 - `components/examples/FirebasePosts.tsx` : Component for an example of how to do CRUD with Firestore
 - `components/examples/StripeTesting.tsx` : Component for an example of querying all the products in Stripe dynamically
 - `components/examples/Welcome.tsx` : Component to introduce developers to the template
 - `components/landing/Header.tsx` : Component for the header of the landing page
 - `components/landing/Hero.tsx` : Component for the hero of the landing page
+- `components/landing/Footer.tsx` : Component for the footer of the landing page
 - `components/payments/Pricing.tsx` : Component to view the pricing table
 - `components/ui` : Default from shadcn/ui